 Not seeing what you’re looking for below?
 All of our lessons are completely indexed and tagged to make finding the perfect lesson for your class as easy as possible.
 Use the Filter List feature below to explore all narratives.
 Click the arrow to access search options.

-In this lesson, students will examine events in the life of Madam C. J. Walker, analyzing both her identity and her contributions to American identity.View Lesson
+In this lesson, students will examine events in the life of Martin Luther King, Jr., analyzing both his identity and his contributions to American identity.View Lesson